syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 {% endtabs %}

 N> Each layout file should contain only one root element, which must be a View or ViewGroup object.
-After defining the root element, additional layout objects can be added as children to it.
+After defining the root element, additional layout objects can be added as child elements to it.